 You can use the e-Licensing system to apply for professional pilot licences and ratings.

 The online service will not be available for private pilot licences or any other kind of personnel licences at this time.
-We plan to expand to these areas during 2018.

 It will also exclude applications for:

 If you haven't used e-licensing before please follow the steps below which will take you through the registration process.